pswitchy/Url-Shortener/README.md

 6.  **Dark Mode Toggle:**
     - Use the toggle button in the top-right corner to switch between light and dark modes.

-## Deployment on Vercel

-This project is designed to be easily deployed on [Vercel](https://vercel.com/).
-Simply push your repository to GitHub, GitLab, or Bitbucket and import the project into Vercel.
-Vercel will automatically detect it's a Next.js project and handle the build and deployment process.

 **Environment Variables (Optional):**